dell/csm-docs/content/docs/replication/deployment/powermax.md

 #### Automatic creation of SRDF Groups
 CSI Driver for Powermax supports automatic creation of SRDF Groups starting **v2.4.0** with help of **10.0** REST endpoints.
 To use this feature:
-* Remove _replication.storage.dell.com/RemoteRDFGroup_ and replication.storage.dell.com/RDFGroup params from the storage classes before creating first replicated volume.
+* Remove _replication.storage.dell.com/RemoteRDFGroup_ and _replication.storage.dell.com/RDFGroup_ params from the storage classes before creating first replicated volume.
 * Driver will check next available RDF pair and use them to create volumes.
 * This enables customers to use same storage class across namespace to create volume.

 Limitation of Auto SRDFG:
 * For Async mode, this feature is supported for namespaces with at most 7 characters.
 * RDF label used to map namespace with the RDF group has limit of 10 char.
 3 char is used for cluster prefix to make RDFG unique across clusters.
+* For namespace with more than 7 char, use manual entry of RDF groups in storage class.
 #### In Kubernetes
 Ensure you installed CRDs and replication controller in your clusters.